🍸 Complete Guide to Italian Aperitivo Culture

 Italian Aperitivo

-- Focus on conversation and socializing
+- Focus on conversation, relaxation, and shared moments

-- Bitter cocktails to stimulate appetite
+- Classic bitter cocktails designed to stimulate the appetite

 American Happy Hour

-- Focus on drinking and deals
+- Emphasis on drinking deals rather than social tradition

-- Bar or pub setting
+- Casual bar or pub environment

 The History of Aperitivo